Main Menu

 Switching over to an environmentally friendly energy and heating system is one of the best ways to achieve Built Green certification.
 While the initial financial outlay is more than traditional methods, the long-term financial and environmental benefits make it a worthy investment.

 We can also make some smaller changes that help make our homes more environmentally friendly.
-Retrofitting traditional fireplaces with wood burning stoves and adding features such as flue dampers, heat exchangers and air vents can all make a big difference.
+Retrofitting traditional fireplaces with wood-burning stoves and adding features such as flue dampers, heat exchangers, and air vents can all make a big difference.

-Using recycled and reclaimed materials is an important part of Built Green homes.
-Recycled and reclaimed materials can be used throughout the home.
 Concrete flooring can be made with recycled materials.
-Concrete flooring can also act as a thermal mass which helps maintain comfortable temperatures inside the home.
-A recycled, environmentally friendly temperature regulation system!
+It can also act as a thermal mass, helping maintain comfortable temperatures inside the home—a recycled, environmentally friendly temperature regulation system!

-Energy efficient appliances are a brilliant choice for Built Green homes.
+Energy-efficient appliances are a brilliant choice for Built Green homes.

 New windows should be made from materials with low-E coatings and U-values less than 0.30.
 This helps keep the heat that has already been created inside the home.
 New windows can also be made with reclaimed materials.